 Feel free to mark your favorite passages and/or quotes and perhaps include an inspiring note for a first-year student as a way of welcoming new students to the university.

-If you have not yet been able to get a copy of Make Your Home Among Strangers, here are some free and for-purchase options:
+If you have not yet been able to get a copy of When They Call You A Terrorist, here are some free and for-purchase options:

 |Audio||Free audio trial for 30 days.
 After 30 days, $14.95/month.|